-Recommendation Accepted Issues to be addressed Response Action Measure of outcomes Timescale funding landscape which has emerged in recent years and will meet the requirements of our strategic priorities. • We recognise the need for senior leadership stability and will aim to complete this process by Autumn 2023.
+Recommendation Accepted Issues to be addressed Response Action Measure of outcomes Timescale funding landscape which has emerged in recent years and will meet the requirements of our strategic priorities.
+We recognise the need for senior leadership stability and will aim to complete this process by Autumn 2023.
 KR2 - The Constitution of the Combined Authority should be revised to define the conditions under which it is acceptable for other Yes Working practices Internal decision making VfM The Constitution of the Combined Authority will be revised to define the conditions under which it is acceptable The West of England CA Monitoring Officer will provide wording for the constitution at the next suitable meeting of the Combined Authority Committee (no later than March) in consultation with the Monitoring Constitution updated to reflect new protocol.
 March 2023 or as soon as is practically possible

-Recommendation Accepted lssues to be addressed Response Action Measure of outcomes Timescale officers and members to seek independent legal advice, without reference to the Monitoring Officer and/or Head of Legal Services. for other officers and members to seek independent legal advice, without reference to the Monitoring Officer and/or Head of Legal Services.
+Recommendation Accepted Issues to be addressed Response Action Measure of outcomes Timescale officers and members to seek independent legal advice, without reference to the Monitoring Officer and/or Head of Legal Services. for other officers and members to seek independent legal advice, without reference to the Monitoring Officer and/or Head of Legal Services.
 Officers of the Unitary Authorities.
 Such a change would require unanimous support of the Mayor and Leaders at a West of England Combined Authority Committee meeting.
 IR1 That consideration of relationships with the Chief Executive Group should be incorporated into any relationship development and mediation work undertaken.
 Yes Culture & behaviour Mediation & Relationships Communication Internal Decision making Work is underway to establish longer term working practices among all senior officers which embed a culture of mutual understanding and constructive working.
 We recognise that Senior Officers will continue to meet collectively and on a 1:1 basis going forward.
 All Senior officers will work collaboratively and engage in meaningful consultation when developing solutions and proposals to help leaders to mitigate points of contention where possible ahead of Combined Authority Committee meetings.
 Where possible, matters of contention will be Senior Officers and CEOs will continue to meet regularly at a regional level.
 Areas of contention will be shared with partners in good time to enable solutions to be developed where possible.
 Agendas and Papers will be issued in good time in advance of meetings taking place.
 March 2023

-Recommendation Accepted Issues to be addressed Response Action Measure of outcomes Timescale constructive relationships are as important as processes. • Staff survey results to be reported back to committee. flagged with all senior officers in good time to allow for solutions to be developed ahead of Combined Authority meetings.
+Recommendation Accepted Issues to be addressed Response Action Measure of outcomes Timescale constructive relationships are as important as processes.
+Staff survey results to be reported back to committee. flagged with all senior officers in good time to allow for solutions to be developed ahead of Combined Authority meetings.
 All Senior Leaders will commit to promote a culture of respect and understanding at all times.
 Where relationships require support, Senior Leaders will seek mediation at an early stage to ensure good working practice continue and solutions can be developed.
 A forward plan of decisions and activities to help with planning / resourcing / engagement for CEOs meeting will be developed.
-IR2 That the constitution be reviewed, as previously considered by Combined Yes Constitution Working practices Internal decision making The Constitution will be revised to include the new Monitoring The Constitution will be revised to include the new Monitoring Officer protocol.
-Regional MOs to meet regularly to discuss any The Constitution will be revised to include the new Monitoring Officer protocol and wider issues identified in IR2.
-March 2023
+IR2 That the Yes Constitution • The The Constitution will be • The Constitution will be revised to March 2023 constitution be Working Constitution revised to include the new include the new Monitoring reviewed, as practices will be revised Monitoring Officer Officer protocol and wider issues previously Internal to include the protocol. identified in IR2. considered by decision new Regional MOs to meet Combined making Monitoring regularly to discuss any